Procurement Management Training

 Improving Procurement Management Capacity

-The CPAR identified inadequate procurement expertise, project directors who had received little effective training and inadequate delegation of powers, all of which considerably slowed down project implementation.
+1. Country Procurement Assessment Report (CPAR) in 2001 had identified inadequate procurement expertise, project directors who had received little effective training and inadequate delegation of powers, all of which considerably used to slow down project implementation.

 Key Objectives to Improve Procurement Management Capacity